MJomaba/flu-evidence-synthesis/README.md

 The code is distributed under a GPLv3 license.
 Please remember to cite the above manuscript when using this code.

-## INSTALL
+## Install

 ### Dependencies

 The code depends on
+- cmake
 - GSL
 - Boost
 - Mongoclient-cxx (for JSON parsing)
 - Eigen3 (for matrix mathematics/eigenvectors)

-The first two should be readily available with any package manager.
-Mongoclient can be installed as follows:
+The first three should be readily available with any package manager.
+Mongoclient can be installed as follows (depends on scons):

 ```
 git clone https://github.com/mongodb/mongo-cxx-driver.git